omeranar1/pgmviewer/README.md

 ## How to Use

 1. Open a `.pgm` file (P5 format) in VSCode.
-2. The file will automatically open in the custom PGM viewer editor.
+2. The file will automatically open in the custom PGM viewer.
 3. Zoom in/out using mouse wheel or the `+` / `-` buttons.
 4. Click and drag the image to pan.
 5. Reset the view using the `Reset` button or pressing `R`.